 Still, there will certainly be an appeal.
 The case is limited only to the parties involved.

-bodies, and what will be the provisions of the state’s constitution.
+In every election cycle, Indian tribes vigorously attempt to influence such critical matters of state governance as to who will be the state’s governor, who will be elected to the state’s legislative bodies, and what will be the provisions of the state’s constitution.
 These incursions into the realm of state governance have renewed questions about the sovereignty of Indian tribes in relation to the states’ sovereignty.

+In order to understand those conflicting rights, this article will review the historical roots of legal doctrine regarding the position of Indian tribes with respect to the United States government and each state’s government.
+It will then trace significant doctrinal changes that arose as the result of changing political and cultural attitudes toward Indians.
 Finally, it will address new theories raised in Agua Caliente v.
 California FPPC and will comment on the California Supreme Court’s resolution of the constitutional issues and the parties’ eventual Stipulation for Judgment in that matter.

 You must be logged in to post a comment.